Construction

 Active

-Project design continues.
-Construction is anticipated to begin in March of 2024 and take a year and a half to complete.
+Construction began in June 2024 and will take up to a year and a half to complete.

 NE 33rd Drive Pump Station Upgrades Project